Thaerun/Mern-Stack---Online-learning-platform-/README.md

 ```

 ### 4. Setting up the frontend

-    i) Open a new terminal in VS Code
-    ii) Run the following command to install the required packages and start the frontend
+Open a new terminal in VS Code and run the following commands to install the required packages and start the frontend

 ```bash
     cd Client
     npm install   # install the required packages npm run dev
 ```
-    iii) Open a browser and navigate to http://localhost:5173 to access the frontend of the application.
+Open a browser and navigate to http://localhost:5173 to access the frontend of the application.

 ### 5. Setting up the backend

-    i) Open another terminal in VS Code.
-    ii) Run the following commands to install the necessary packages and start the backend server
+Open another terminal in VS Code and run the following commands to install the necessary packages and start the backend server

 ```bash
     cd server
     npm install      # install the required packages node server.js   # or use nodemon for automatic restarts with `nodemon server.js`
 ```

-    iii) The backend server will start on **PORT 5000** by default.
+The backend server will start on **PORT 5000** by default.
 You can adjust this setting in the .env file if needed.

 ---